 Is a portable carbon monoxide alarm as reliable as a plug-in carbon monoxide alarm?

 Absolutely!
 Portable, battery-operated CO alarms are a great option for camping, RVing and travelling.
 No matter what type of alarm you choose, install and maintain it according to the manufacturer’s instructions.
 This means:

-- cleaning each alarm according to manufacturer’s instructions; and
+- Cleaning each alarm according to manufacturer’s instructions

 I tested my carbon monoxide alarm but the alarm did not sound?

 If your CO alarm fails to respond when tested, change the batteries and try again.
 If the device still fails to sound, replace the entire unit immediately.